Pandas-UFT/Pandas/README.md

 Tensor flow Keras' sequential model was used to create a deep neural net (DNN).
 This was chosen becasue DNN's perform well with large amounts of data, have the ability to learn and model non-linear and complex relatonships, perform well with high volatility and non-constant variance, and has superior prediction power to other regression models.
 Our model was tuned using hyper parameter testing on the number of neurons in each hidden level, and activation functions.
 Overfitting was prevented by hyper parameter tuning the number of epochs.

 ## Dashboard
 Dash will be used to visualize our results and create a story answering our question.

 ## Google Slide Deck Link
 https://docs.google.com/presentation/d/1lVltMy94bXFktCDCRaQnMVSpEe5rUilISrqvT9a1mas/edit?usp=sharing

+## File Navigation

+1)	Database: Database folder

+  a.
+Database.ipynb: Though this file, connected to Database to create new flight database using postgres.
+  b.	schema.png: This is the ERD that shows the relationship among Flights, Airlines and Airports table.
+  c.	schema.txt: ERD text file.

+2)	figures: folder of data visualizations

+  a. readme.md: Describes and displays data visualizations.

+  b. airline_arrival_delay.png

+  c. airline_departure_delay.png

+  d. month_arrival_delay.png

+  e. month_departure_delay.png

+  f. time_arrival_delay.png

+  g. time_departure_delay.png

+3) machine_learning: Machine Learning folder

+  a. checkpoints: checkpoints folder

+  b. hyper_parameter_tuning.ipynb: Oulines changes made to the machine learning model to improve accuracy.

+  c. ml_arrival_delay.ipynb: Machine learning model for arrival delays.

+  d. ml_departure_delay.ipynb: Machine learning model for departude delays.

+4) .gitignore

+5)	README.md: High-level information and flow of the project.

+6)	data_cleaning_file.ipynb: Data cleaning and exploration analysis is completed for the project analysis.

+7) data_vis.ipynb: Code for creating all data visualizations.

+8) flight_delay_predictor.ppt: PPT file eliciting the problem that we are trying to solve through our analysis, steps taken, tools used and machine learning model used.

+9) requirements.txt: A list of all the technologies needed to run the analysis.

+8)	source_data.txt: The link for the original data source from Kaggle.